Welcome to my blog!

 Encyclopedia of Crochet, by Donna Kooler, was also one of my firsts.
 It is unique in that the first half of the book has crochet patterns for projects.
 Not only are there very pretty and well photographed stitch patterns, but it also has borders and motifs as well.
 There is a newer updated version published 2-3 yrs ago.
 I have that one too and will post it as well.

 I really like this Japanese stitch pattern book, but it would not appeal to everyone.
 It does not have written instructions in English, but does have stitch charts you can follow.
-Another plus is that it has many stitch pstterns I've never seen before.
+Another plus is that it has many stitch patterns I've never seen before.
 This is only one of many other Japanese books.

 If you like the crochet shell pattern, you'll love this Shell stitch book by Darla Sims!
 It's fantastic for those of us who love any kind of shell or fan in crochet.
 Such a huge variety!